-THE CITY OF ST. LOUIS WATER DIVISION found elevated levels of lead in drinking water in some homes/buildings.
+The City of St. Louis Water Division found elevated levels of lead in drinking water in some homes/buildings.
 Lead can cause serious health problems, especially for pregnant people, and young children.
 Please read this information closely to see what you can do to reduce lead in your drinking water.

 There is no safe level of lead in drinking water.
-Exposure to lead in drinking water can cause serious health effects in all age groups, especially pregnant people, infants (both formula-fed and breastfed), and young children.
-Some of the health effects to infants and children include decreases in IQ and attention span.
-Lead exposure can also result in new or worsened learning and behavior problems.
-The children of persons who are exposed to lead before or during pregnancy may be at increased risk of these harmful health effects.
-Adults have increased risks of heart disease, high blood pressure, kidney or nervous system problems.
-Contact your health care provider for more information about your risks.
+Exposure to lead in drinking water can cause serious health effects in all age groups.
+Infants and children can have decreases in IQ and attention span.
+Lead exposure can lead to new learning and behavior problems.
+The children of women who are exposed to lead before or during pregnancy can have increased risk of these adverse health effects.
+Adults can have increased risks of heart disease, high blood pressure, kidney or nervous system problems.